Program duration

 DINTER

-DINTER is the Interinstitutional PhD Program in Administration, carried out between the FGV EBAPE and the Vila Velha University (UVV).
+DINTER is the Interinstitutional PhD Program in Administration, carried out between the FGV EBAPE and a fellow University.

 It is a teacher training program, preparing professionals of excellence in inner regions, disseminating cutting-edge knowledge and innovative teaching techniques.
-UVV students are qualified by experienced professors from FGV EBAPE, becoming disseminators of high-quality education in their respective areas of expertise.
+The fellow University students are qualified by experienced professors from FGV EBAPE, becoming disseminators of high-quality education in their respective areas of expertise.

 Postdoctoral Program